-CLOUD COVER is the debut of the ambient music project - FOUNTAINHEAD - the creative inspiration of well known ambient music composer Robert Scott Thompson.
+CLOUD COVER is the debut of the ambient music project - FOUNTAINHEAD - composed by well known ambient music composer Robert Scott Thompson.
 This recording, just under 70 minutes in duration, features a beautiful collection of nine tracks of classical ambient music.
 The title track is 18 minutes long and envelopes the listener in a floating, elegant, sonic reverie.
 Other tracks feature propulsive, yet subtle, percussion.
 A wonderfully balanced album which flows together perfectly in its uniquely defined sound space.

 One of the basic tenets of classical ambient music is that it can be listened to on a number of levels, from rapt attention to the casual perception of the music as background sound.
 At each level of listening awareness different qualities and attributes of the music are revealed.
 This aspect, combined with the exquisite composition of the music itself, creates a CD that will attract considerable response from radio audiences and private listeners alike.
 CLOUD COVER is a fine addition to our growing catalog of ambient music and will find a permanent place in the collections of all ambient music connoisseurs.

 This is an imaginative ambient album, mainly because of the innovative concepts in the sonic and musical palette.” - Amazing Sounds Magazine